facebookresearch/ResponsibleNLP/holistic_bias/README.md

 ## Generating the dataset

-Run the following to generate a CSV of all sentences in the dataset:
+Run the following in the root folder of the repo to generate a CSV of all sentences in the dataset:

 ```
 python holistic_bias/generate_sentences.py ${SAVE_FOLDER}